Drag Shows, Patios, Cocktails: Denver’s Must-Hit LGBTQ+ Bars

 While some of the bars on this list are primo, laid-back, casual beer kind of places, X Bar is definitely where you want to go to let loose and dance your assless chaps off.
 Also an East Colfax destination, this place has it all: weekend brunch, a constant influx of themed events, live performances, karaoke, DJs, and so much energy.
 The drink specials are abundant, and the hashtag is #partyoncolfax so do your hair tall, check your nails, and feel good as hell strutting into some of the most fun Denver has to offer.

 We love a name that’s straight to the point.
-This bar features some seriously impressive, acrobatic pole dancing and encore-worthy performances, and purchasing lap dances (now that they’re reinstated) is encouraged.
+This bar features some seriously impressive, acrobatic pole dancing and encore-worthy performances, and purchasing lap dances is highly encouraged.
 The venue might not be the biggest out there, though what it lacks in size it makes up for in character, premium entertainment, and a guaranteed good time.

 Li’l Devils describes itself more as a watering hole for creative types than a flashy, sexy dance venue.
 In fact, it’s actually a tavern/lounge serving mostly on-tap beers, many of which are local to Colorado, as well as seasonally rotating drink menus.
-Any time spent on the spacious deck or patio is time well spent indeed, but the warm and cozy interior is the perfect place to chat with friends and feel at home, especially as the weather gets cooler.
+Any time spent on the spacious, colorful deck or patio is time well spent indeed, and the place is known to host events that support local organizations.
+Fun times and giving back to the community?
+Count us in.

 City Park West

 A catchy play on words always hooks us, though of course the fact that this place is Denver’s “only gay sports bar” is primarily why we had to have it on our list.
 Oh and it’s literally across the street from Blush & Blu if you’re doing a gay bar hop.
 No matter what your favorite sport—yes, even cricket—there’s a really solid chance Tight End will have the game up on one of the big screens.
-Enjoy yourself, root for your team, and sip on a cocktail or one of the many beers on tap knowing your in a safe space where discrimination of any kind is not tolerated.
-And if the Big Game isn’t on but you're still looking for some fun, attend any number of regular events—from Balls Deep Bingo to Beer Bust Thursdays—to get your fix.
+Enjoy yourself, root for your team, and sip on a cocktail or one of the many beers on tap knowing you’re in a safe space where discrimination of any kind is not tolerated.

 Be on the lookout for Denver’s newest gay bar, SIR, arriving sometime this November from father-and-son duo Tyler and Trey Stewart.
 It will reside in the former Vesta space on Blake Street.